Structure of the programme

 Submission of petition in Usis

-- From the Usis home screen select the option "My study requirements" which will reveal completed CA-OS courses per academic year, along with uncompleted courses on the Leiden University programme.
+- From the Usis home screen select the option "My study requirements" which will reveal completed CA-DS courses per academic year, along with uncompleted courses on the Leiden University programme.

 - Find and select the box for courses from which exemption is to be requested.